-When the Sunday Mirror's editor, Gary Jones, fell ill after a holiday in Spain, it led to a shock diagnosis and urgent surgery to remove his prostate.
+When the Daily Express' editor, Gary Jones, fell ill after a holiday in Spain, it led to a shock diagnosis and urgent surgery to remove his prostate.
 He recalls the rollercoaster of emotions he experienced since then and explains why his life will never be the same again.

 A scorpion saved my life.
 Now, there’s an introduction to a story you don’t read every day.

 It’s a story I’ve told a fair few times among friends and colleagues.
 But sharing it with a wider audience... well, fair to say, I’ve been reluctant.

 Reluctant because the scorpion – which put a slight dampener on my summer holiday in the heart of Spain – set off a chain reaction that left myself minus one body part.

 On my return, still feeling the after-effects, I discussed the matter with my doctor, John McGrath.
 He took a simple blood test.
 One week later Dr McGrath informed me the sting had caused no lasting damage.

 However, the amount of prostate specific antigen (PSA) in my blood – a protein produced by normal cells in the prostate, but also by prostate cancer cells – was higher than the norm of 3ng/ml for a man of 53.
 I was a little alarmed, but not unduly as around three quarters of men with a raised PSA level don’t have prostate cancer.

 However, as longevity isn’t the strongest characteristic of the Jones clan I wanted to be tested to the max.
 There was the usual, fearful, finger test, a talk through what could lay ahead with a consultant, an MRI scan and then, news that stops your life in an instant.
 There IS something there.